kapilgorve/personal-website/src/pages/blog/push-notification-react-native/index.md

+---
-# How to add Push Notification in React Native
+title: 'How to add Push Notification in React Native for Android'
+tags: ['ReactJs', 'ReactNative', 'Javascript', 'Android']
+type: 'blog'
+date: '2019-08-18'
+description: 'React Native: How to add Push Notification in Android '
+---
 We will use `react-native-firebase` to add push notification in our react-native app and hopefully save your time implementing it.
 ### Steps involved:-
 1. Create react-native project
 2. Create an application on firebase console
 3. Add react-native-firebase
 4. Add Firebase Messaging and Notification Module
 5. Test Notification on Device
 6. Listening Notification

 Let's get started.